-\ - Platinum JTs can have a doubles event of no larger than 32 teams.
+Please note: Platinum JTs can have a doubles event of either 16, 24 or 32 teams.

 CASE: What happens if more doubles team enters than there are places available in the draw?

 DECISION: First, teams are accepted into the main draw field based on the System of Merit (see Section 9.13), thereafter, if more teams enter than there are places available, then the event should have a doubles alternate sign-in which should follow the same guidelines as the singles Lucky Loser procedures.